LPG Contains Which Gases? Gases Present in LPG – LPG in Gas

 Natural gas can be liquefied cryogenically into LNG.

-LPG is made up of a number of gases under the LPG products label, including propane, butane, isobutane and mixtures of these gases and are also referred to as natural gas liquids – NGL.
+LPG is made up of a number of gases under the LPG products label, including propane, butane, isobutane and LPG in gas mixtures of these gases and are also referred to as natural gas liquids – NGL.

-LPG is stored in steel vessels ranging from small BBQ gas bottles to larger gas cylinders and tanks.
+LPG – LPG gas is stored as LPG in gas vessels ranging from small BBQ gas bottles to larger gas cylinders and tanks.

-Liquefied Petroleum Gas – LPG – constituents are primarily propane, butane, isobutane, butylene, propylene and mixtures of these gases.
+Liquefied Petroleum Gas – LPG – constituents are primarily propane, butane, isobutane, butylene, propylene and LPG in gas mixtures of these gases.

 They are liquid under pressure and gas at room temperature and pressure.

-LPG Gas Mixture – Liquefied Petroleum Gas Mixture
+LPG in Gas Mixtures – Liquefied Petroleum Gas Mixture

-A liquefied petroleum gas mixture (LPG gas mixture) consists of flammable hydrocarbon gases that include propane, butane, isobutane and LPG gas mixtures of the three gases.
+A liquefied petroleum gas mixture (LPG in gas mixture) consists of flammable hydrocarbon gases that include propane, butane, isobutane and LPG in gas mixtures of the three gases.

-The percentage of propane and butane in an LPG gas mixture ranges from 100% propane to 20% propane and 80% butane.
+The percentage of propane and butane of LPG in gas mixture ranges from 100% propane to 20% propane and 80% butane.

-Here are some the reported percentage of propane and butane in LPG gas mixtures for other countries.
+Here are some the reported percentage of propane and butane of LPG in gas mixtures for other countries.

 Australia | 100:0 LPG mixture |